spacepy/spacepy/Doc/source/dependencies.rst

 Due to a numpy bug, numpy 1.15.0 is not supported.
 Use 1.15.1 or later.

+On Python 3.9, numpy 1.18 or later is required.

 dateutil
 --------
 If you choose not to install :ref:`matplotlib <dependencies_mpl>`,